hexa-bin/Ransomware-POC/README.md

 This project is a two-part educational ransomware simulation:

 - 🐍 A **Python GUI** that mimics ransomware behavior — encrypts files and simulates a victim-facing interface.
 - 🌐 A **PHP-based Command & Control (C2) dashboard** that logs encryption keys, manages signals, and acts as the attacker interface.

-🔐 **Fully safe** – No real destruction or propagation.
-Built to educate, not harm.
+✅ **Fully safe** – No destruction, no propagation.
+Strictly for training and lab use.

 ---

-## 📂 Folder Structure
+## 📁 Folder Structure

 ```
 Ransomware-POC/